nixworks/public/news/2007/09/8/README.md

 ##### Tropical Storm Gabrielle
 ### [ Subtropical Storm Gabrielle is upgraded to a tropical storm as it approaches the eastern United States coastline. ](/news/2007/09/8/subtropical-storm-gabrielle-is-upgraded-to-a-tropical-storm-as-it-approaches-the-eastern-united-states-coastline.md)
-_Context: United States, tropical storm, Tropical Storm Gabrielle_
+_Context: Tropical Storm Gabrielle, United States, tropical storm_

 ##### President
 ### [ The President of Uganda Yoweri Museveni and the President of the Democratic Republic of the Congo Joseph Kabila meet in Tanzania to discuss the future of oil-rich Lake Albert. ](/news/2007/09/8/the-president-of-uganda-yoweri-museveni-and-the-president-of-the-democratic-republic-of-the-congo-joseph-kabila-meet-in-tanzania-to-discuss.md)